TeamTC/Snowfy-Afk-Theme/README.md

 # Version
 Please note that Snowfy AFK is currently on **BETA** version

+# Warning! ⚠️️
+This project is not Responsive with Mobile!
+A Responsive one will coming soon....

 # Support
 If you want support You can contact us via <a href="https://t.me/TheTeamTC"> <img src="https://img.shields.io/badge/Telegram-2CA5E0?style=for-the-badge&logo=telegram&logoColor=white"/></a>